Ponant/Galebra.Security/src/Galebra.Security.Headers.Csp/README.md

 The `IsDisabled` property in *Line 1* is set to false (default), which means that the default policy named *PolicyGroup2* will be applied globally unless overridden by attributes or filters.
 The third policy uses only nonces, for styles.
-The default value for nonce generation s 16 bytes.
+The default value for nonce generation is 16 bytes.
 We used `connect-src ws://localhost:56353` in this example to allow `/_framework/aspnetcore-browser-refresh.js` to work properly.
 Also, we disabled CSS Hot Reload in Visual Studio, see https://github.com/dotnet/aspnetcore/issues/36085, to avoid a weak CSP configuration just for development.
 It is not clear how this port is generated, apparently randomly.